Bruce Starker Fund

 An adventuresome lot, the entire family also took to the skies.
 It all started one day when clamming was good at the beach, but they were too busy to take off for several days.
 As a matter of expediency, they rented a plane and were flown over to clam and back home in just a few hours.
 This trip inspired Betty to start flying lessons at Corvallis Airport, and Bruce soon decided to join her.
 He found it an excellent way to pursue one of his other favorite hobbies, photography.
 Barte and Bond also flew some in the four-passenger Cherokee they owned.

 Bruce found that flying served as an efficient way to survey their forest lands and soon began to use their plane more for business than for pleasure.
 It was on one of these scouting trips that a tragic crash claimed Bruce’s life.
 On July 27, 1975, Bruce and Bond were inspecting timber prospects and Starker holdings in Polk County.
 Their plane crashed, and it was missing for two days.
 A skydivers’ club from Sheridan, Oregon, joined the search, having heard an emergency locating beacon.
 They found Bond still alive, barely, having suffered severe hypothermia from the unusually cold weather.

-Bond and Barte now run the 61,000 acres of timberland, as well as the other property interests of Starker Forests.
+Bond now runs the 61,000 acres of timberland, as well as the other property interests of Starker Forests.
+Barte passed away in December 2017.
 The World Forestry Center in Portland displays a plaque bearing a portrait of Bruce Starker, as well as the following brief tribute: